top of page

 First, you must sign in to FamilySearch.
 Then,

-• Click on the book's title of the book.
+• Click on the book's title.

 • Check the Book Access Level: